 Relations between Switzerland and Honduras are good.
-The Swiss Agency for Development and Cooperation (SDC) is active in the country with various development cooperation and humanitarian aid projects.
+The Swiss Agency for Development and Cooperation runs a number of projects in Honduras.

 Bilateral relations Switzerland–Honduras

 Switzerland and Honduras have entered into various agreements, including technical cooperation, investment promotion and protection, and visa waiver agreements.

 Switzerland's diplomatic interests in Honduras are represented by the Swiss embassy in Guatemala.
 The Swiss embassy to Costa Rica in San José deals with consular matters.